AbsoluteZero-ljz/appweb/projects/README.md

 ### Building with Xcode and OpenSSL

 To set the path to your OpenSSL source directory, click on "appweb-macosx-default" on the left to display the project settings.
 Select under "PROJECT" the "appweb-macosx-openssl_10" project and click on "Build Settings" in the panel in the center.
-Scroll down to define the path to your OpenSSL source code dirctory in the ME_COM_OPENSSL_PATH property.
+Scroll down to define the path to your OpenSSL source code directory in the ME_COM_OPENSSL_PATH property.

 [Working with Project Properties | Microsoft Docs](https://docs.microsoft.com/en-us/previous-versions/669zx6zc(v=vs.140)#user-defined-macros)